tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 This specification defines the meaning of client tokens of media type `vnd.librarysimplified/drm-client-registration-token`.
 It does not define the meaning of client tokens of other media types.

+If the media type of a client token is `vnd.librarysimplified/drm-client-registration-token`, the `scheme` parameter MUST be set to the DRM scheme in use.

-The meaning of a client token depends on the DRM scheme under consideration.
-In the DRM Extensions for OPDS, the DRM scheme is conveyed through the `drm:scheme` attribute.
+The meaning of a client token depends on the DRM scheme in use.
+This specification defines the meaning of a client token for the DRM schemes defined in the DRM Scheme Registry.

 ### Client token under ACS